-Application : Applied
+Application Applied

-Explanation on application of the practice : A formal procedure and process has been established for the nomination and appointment of new Directors.
+Explanation on application of the practice A formal procedure and process has been established for the nomination and appointment of new Directors.
 The CNRC who is guided by this process, does not solely rely on recommendations from existing Directors, Management or major shareholders.
-During the financial year 2018, Dato' Amin Rafie Bin Othman was appointed as an Independent Non-Executive Director of the Company on 22 February 2018.
-His appointment was sourced from an external network.
-Should the need arise for appointment of new directors in the future, the CNRC/Board would consider using independent sources such as a directors' registry or independent search firms.
+The CNRC/Board will rely on varied approaches and sources to ensure that it is able to identify suitably qualified candidates.
+This may include

+sourcing from a directors' registry, use of independent search firms or through recommendations from business associates/partners.

-Explanation for departure :
+Explanation for departure

-Large companies are re to complete the colum • red to complete the columns below.
-Non-large companies are encouraged elow.
+Large companies are requ to complete the columns ired to complete the columns below.
+Non-large companies are encouraged below.

-Measure :
+Measure

-Timeframe :
+Timeframe